rhiannahmaher/hDipProject/README.md

-# Final Year Project Showcase
+# Final Year Project - Warble

-This is a simple webpage for final year project.
+This is a project landing page for the final year project, Warble.

 ## Features
 - Links to project deliverables (updated as needed)